Term Topics

 We will also be celebrating Chinese New Year with a special visit from Zoolab as well as organising our Easter Bunny Hunt.

-Autumn Term 2015
+Examples of Autumn Term activities

 In Goldilocks and the Three Bears we will cover subjects such as small, medium and large, likes and dislikes, comparing sets of 3s, holding utensils correctly as well as porridge tasting.